I've lived in Flagstaff, AZ, since 2003, where I'm an active member of the Coconino County Sheriff's Search & Rescue team and an avid hiker.

 Is this an area of open range (free range) grazing?

-Here is an article about open range in from the Arizona Land Department: What is Open Range?
+Here is an overview of open range law from the University of Arizona: Arizona Open Range "Law"

 Other questions you should probably have the answers to before you buy would be: